 - YOUR NICHE (your career, in most cases)

 20% of you, and 80% of your niche.

-Why should YOU be doing it?
+Why should YOU be building a personal brand?

 In any industry, there’s competition.
 An entrepreneur, trainer, service provider, etc., there are 100s of them providing the same thing.